Our clinics are open 8am – 7pm | Monday – Friday. ** Watford Clinic also open Saturdays 8am – 6pm **

 HPV vaccine (Gardasil and Cervarix)

-We offer a full range of services including all vaccinations and anti-malarials.
-We also offer free sterile medical kits, advice on reducing the risk of diseases for which there are no vaccinations (such as dengue fever and zica virus) and treatment of conditions such as travellers' diarrhoea and altitude sickness.
+We offer a full range of services including all travel vaccinations and anti-malarials, including Yellow Fever, Hepatitis A and B, Rabies, Japanese Encephalitis, Meningitis ACWY, Cholera, Typhoid, Tick-borne Encephalitis, Tetanus, Polio and Diptheria.
+We also offer free sterile medical kits, advice on reducing the risk of diseases for which there are no vaccinations (such as dengue fever and Zika virus) and treatment of conditions such as travellers' diarrhoea and altitude sickness.
+Our clinics are especially popular with last-minute travellers.

 When you attend our clinic, we will review your previous vaccination history, medical history, present state of health, medications and any allergies.
-Keep your immunisation records/certificates (and list of current medication) with your passport for use during your travels and as a record for the future.
+Please keep your immunisation documents safe, ideally with your passport, for use during your travels and as a record for the future.
+We only recommend those vaccines that are considered most important.

 Multiple locations across the UK